UnlyEd/prisma-algorithm-matcher/README-CONDITIONAL-OPERATORS.md

 ## Equal

 ### definition
-	 This operator compares two elements and return true if there are equal for the objects the equivalent is base on the content. it's also the default conditional operator
+	 This operator compares two elements and return true if there are equal for the objects the equivalent is base on the content. it's also the default conditional operator.

 ### alias
 * equals